adamsol/Pyxell/README.md

 Pyxell
 ======

-### Clear and easy-to-use multi-paradigm compiled programming language with static typing. ###
+### Clean and easy-to-use multi-paradigm programming language with static typing, compiled to C++. ###

-*Note: Up to version 0.6.0 the project had been developed in Haskell with BNFC.
-Now it has been rewritten to Python and ANTLR.*

 Motivation
 ----------

-The project aims to combine the best features of different programming languages, pack them into a clean syntax with significant indentation, and provide the execution speed of native machine code.
+The project aims to combine the best features of different programming languages, pack them into a clean and consistent syntax, and provide the execution speed of native machine code.

 It draws mainly from Python, Haskell, C#, and C++,